elonen/clapshot/README.md

 ### Key Features

-- Media file ingestion via HTTP uploads or shared folders
+- Media file (video, audio, image) ingestion via HTTP uploads or shared folders
-- Media (video, audio, image) file transcoding with FFmpeg
+- Transcoding (if needed) with FFmpeg
 - Commenting, drawing annotations, and threaded replies
 - Real-time collaborative review sessions
 - Stores media files on disk and metadata in an SQLite (3.5+) database